-Just a stone’s throw away from the bustling Milan, you will find yourself in an idyllic scenery where deep blue lake set in the shadow of snow-covered Alps, hemmed in by steep, wooded hills and dotted by colourful houses, exquisite villas and palaces.
+Just a stone’s throw away from the bustling Milan, you will find yourself in an idyllic scenery where a deep blue lake is set in the shadow of snow-covered Alps, hemmed in by steep, wooded hills and dotted by colorful houses, exquisite villas, and palaces.
 That is Lago di Como (Lake Como) – the jewel of Lombardy.

 - The town of Como is easily accessible from Milan by trains.
 Trains depart from Milan’s central station and Porta Garibaldi station and take around 30 minutes to one hour.